rysavy-ondrej/Ironstone/Methods/Detection/CoapProfiling/Readme.md

 ## Method

-The method is based on monitoring operations manipulating with Coap Resources.
+The method is based on monitoring operations manipulating with CoAP Resources.
 In general, CoAP resources can have one of the following characteristics:

 * NORMAL - normal resources are static resources, usually accessed by GET, PUT or POST.
 * PERIODIC - represents resources that are regular events.
 Often these resources are observed.
 The observation pattern is also regular.
 * EVENT - represents an irregular events.
 The resources can be observed but the observation event are aperiodic.

 The proposed method monitors CoAP communication and learns patterns of resource usages to create a system-wide profile.
-Regardless of a type of the resource the pattern is defined by a statistical model considering number of messages and their size representing the CoAP operation.
+The pattern has form of a statistical model.
+The model relates a resource operation to a number of messages and a total number of bytes.

-The profile is always computed for the specific window size, default is 60s.
+The profile is always computed for the specific window size; default is 60s.
 The profile can be computed at the different level of granularity.
-CoAP packets are aggregated into flows.
 For example, the group key represented by `(ip.src ip.dst)` pair is used for L3 level flows.
+Other levels are given in the table bellow.
 Each flow is used as an input for fitting the corresponding model.
 For each
 `(coap.code, coap.type, coap.uri_path)` tuple distinct model is created.
 The model uses `cflow.packets` and `cflow.octets` as samples to fit the probabilistic distribution.
 Thus each model